Improvement for ISO 27001 Requirements 10.1 - 10.2

 ISO 27001 Section 10.1 – Nonconformity and corrective action

-Section 10.1 of ISO 27001 concerns the actions your organisation commits to taking when a failure in the compliance of the standard occurs.
-The standard refers to this as a ‘nonconformity’ and the steps you take to correct this is called a ‘corrective action’.
+Section 10.1 of27001 concerns the actions your organisation commits to taking when a failure in the compliance of the occurs.
+The refers to this as a ‘nonconformity’ and the steps you take to correct this is called a ‘corrective action’.

 In the event of a nonconformity, the organisation should ‘take action to control and correct it’, and deal with the consequences of the event.
 They should then take steps to ensure that it doesn’t happen again.
 This is done by addressing the cause of the nonconformity.